Degis-Insurance/SmartContract-StyleGuide/SolidityStyleGuide.md

-Much of the structure and recommendations has been taken from [Solidity's style guide](https://docs.soliditylang.org/en/v0.8.13/style-guide.html).
+Much of the structure and recommendations have been taken from [Solidity's style guide](https://docs.soliditylang.org/en/v0.8.13/style-guide.html).
 For more examples, please refer to it.

 # Table of Content